Holomorphic functional calculus and vector-valued Littlewood-Paley-Stein theory for semigroups

 \section{Introduction}

 This article pursues our investigation on the vector-valued Littlewood-Paley-Stein theory that was initiated in \cite{LP0} and further carried out in \cite{LP1, LP3, LP2}.
-My personal research in this domain has been profoundly influenced by Stein's monograph \cite{stein} and developed according to two parallel directions: on the one hand, for the Banach space valued case, and on the other hand, for the noncommutative extension as in \cite{JX, LMX} for maximal function inequalities and in \cite{JLMX} for square function inequalities.
+Our research in this domain has been profoundly influenced by Stein's monograph \cite{stein} and developed in two parallel directions.
+On the one hand, it deals with the Banach space valued case as in the just quoted articles as well as in the present one; and on the other hand, it extends Littlewood-Paley-Stein theory to the noncommutative setting (see \cite{JX, LMX} for maximal function inequalities and \cite{JLMX} for square function inequalities).